-- A. Assembly uses, including public halls, meeting facilities and community recreational centers. - B. Bed and breakfasts providing lodging and meals for guests (hotels and motels are not permitted), provided the following: - The establishment is a private residence which is owner-occupied at all times. - The establishment has no more than ten (10) guest rooms. - The establishment serves food only to overnight guests. - Overnight guests stay for no longer than seven (7) consecutive days.

-- C. Live-work and home occupations, where an occupation, hobby or profession may be conducted within a dwelling, provided the following: - 1.
-Residential use must be the predominant use of the unit, and commercial activity should be secondary.
-Permitted home occupation commercial activities shall be classified as a business and shall be subject to San Fernando City Code Chapter 106 (Zoning), Article VI, Division 9 (Section 106-1241 et seq.) regulating home occupations. - 2.
-Activity is limited to office and studio workplace activities including the making of arts and crafts, and other activities compatible with residential use. - 3.
-Use is open to client visitation only by appointment; walk-in trade is not permitted. - 4.
-The maximum number of employees discounting the owner/occupant is limited to two. - D. Residential multiple-family dwellings, including townhouses, condominiums, and apartments - E. Neighborhood Services Overlay Area Uses: General office use, including administrative, professional, business, design and government offices on the ground floor, provided that the given area is not viable as a retail site (i.e., limited parcel size or limited visibility from roadway). - F. Additional uses permitted with a Conditional Use Permit: Other similar and compatible uses deemed by the Planning and Preservation Commission to meet the purpose and intent of this district and of the San Fernando Corridors Specific Plan.
+- A. Assembly uses, including public halls, meeting facilities and community recreational centers. - B. Bed and breakfasts providing lodging and meals for guests (hotels and motels are not permitted), provided the following: - The establishment is a private residence which is owner-occupied at all times. - The establishment has no more than ten (10) guest rooms. - The establishment serves food only to overnight guests. - Overnight guests stay for no longer than seven (7) consecutive days. - C. Neighborhood Services Overlay Area Uses: General office use, including administrative, professional, business, design and government offices on the ground floor, provided that the given area is not viable as a retail site (i.e., limited parcel size or limited visibility from roadway). - D. Additional uses permitted with a Conditional Use Permit: Other similar and compatible uses deemed by the Planning Commission to meet the purpose and intent of this district and of the San Fernando Corridors Specific Plan.